This article on unique candidate screening questions was originally published in June 2019. It has since been updated as of August 2023.

 7. What do you do best?

-This candidate screening question is a more realistic version of the ever-popular question, “What’s your superpower?”
+This candidate interview screening question is a more realistic version of the ever-popular question, “What’s your superpower?”
 When you ask candidates what they do best, it gives them license to talk about the skills of which they’re most proud, whether personal or professional.
 You might find they bring up a quality that is valuable in the workplace, and you can ask them to talk more about that trait and how it benefits their work.
 Screening candidates with this question will also help you quickly determine if the potential employee will be able to use their favorite skills often enough to stay engaged in their work.
 If the job doesn’t entail exercising their best skills on a daily basis, they might be a better fit for another position.

 The data supports a strengths-based approach to management.
 When leaders allow their employees to focus on refining their strengths, employees show signs of higher productivity and engagement.
-But, the benefits don’t stop there.
+But the benefits don’t stop there.
 Strengths-based management makes people feel motivated and satisfied with their work, increasing employee retention.

 Go deeper: “What, if anything, do you struggle with at work?”

 Just like working alongside a difficult coworker, powering through tasks that are a necessary evil of your profession makes for a more well-rounded and seasoned professional.
-If candidates are honest about what irks them about sales (expense reports) or what they hate about project management (writing briefs), you’ll be more aware of areas they may need extra assistance or supervision and determine if that would prevent them from succeeding in the position.
+If candidates are honest about what bothers them about sales (expense reports) or what they dislike about project management (writing briefs), you’ll be more aware of areas they may need extra assistance or supervision and determine if that would prevent them from succeeding in the position.
 Overall, a better understanding of strengths and weaknesses and how they could be an asset or an obstacle allows you to make an informed decision when screening candidates.

 8. What keeps you motivated to come to work every day?

-The candidate’s answer to this question can help you gain some personal insight into what keeps them excited and drives them to set and meet their goals.
+The candidate’s answer to this interview question can help you gain some personal insight into what keeps them excited and drives them to set and meet their goals.
 Managers who make the effort to get to know their employees and what they’re passionate about can better keep them engaged and help them succeed by achieving those career development goals so they can become top performers at work.Use these 10 #candidatescreening questions from @ClearCompany to help your HR and #recruiting teams spot strong applicants and spend more time interviewing top talent.
 Read more on our blog:

 Mark Murphy, The New York Times bestselling author and founder of the leadership training and employee engagement survey firm, Leadership IQ, reports five major motivators that drive people’s actions at work:

 If you are hiring for a brand-new position and you aren’t sure how the new role will fit within the team, a candidate motivated by security wouldn’t be a great fit.
 A candidate motivated by adventure would likely be much more successful in a brand-new role.
 Some candidates are driven by the desire to move into a leadership role, to help develop others in the same profession, or to become an expert in their field.
-The ability to self-motivate, to find something that pushes them forward, is an important quality to have in your team members.
-When screening candidates, those that are excited about their answer to this question are likely to have found a reliable source of self-motivation that keeps them excited and engaged at work.
+The ability to self-motivate and to find something that pushes them forward is an important quality to have in your team members.
+When screening candidates, those who are excited about their answer to this question are likely to have found a reliable source of self-motivation that keeps them excited and engaged at work.

 Make it even better: “How do you communicate best, and how do you prefer to receive feedback?”

 There are few things more valuable than hearing first-hand how a potential employee prefers to communicate and receive feedback, especially if communication and feedback can help motivate them.
 There are many different communication styles, and talking about them up-front ensures that managers can effectively provide feedback, offer learning opportunities, and give motivating praise.
-Recruiters and hiring teams can pose this question more specifically to prompt candidates’ answers: for example, ask about a time they got feedback they particularly appreciated based on the way it was delivered, or ask about a job training that stuck due to a particular training style they found effective.
+Recruiters and hiring teams can pose this question more specifically to prompt candidates’ answers: for example, ask about a time they got employee feedback they particularly appreciated based on the way it was delivered, or ask about a job training that stuck due to a particular training style they found effective.